Okay. Roll up your sleeves!

 We'll help compare the carriers in the comparison section.

-Just to be confusing, the supplement plans have letter names from Plan A to Plan N with a few letters missing in-between.
+A cause of confusion is that the supplement plans have letter names from Plan A to Plan N with a few letters missing in-between.

 Each one has slightly different items that they cover.
 Here's the lay of the land from the Medicare Handbook: